 “At Howard, we talk a lot about legacy,” she said.
 “For me, part of that is making sure that your life has purpose.
 It was important for me because a lot of my patients look like me.
 We wanted people to see the bigger picture, the humanity, the care and how people just step up.
 It’s those quiet moments of humanity that are really special.”

-Through her diagnoses, Wilson’s husband, whom she met in medical school, has been her greatest support system, she said.
+Through her diagnosis, Wilson’s husband, whom she met in medical school, has been her greatest support system, she said.
 Her diagnosis has brought her family closer together and allowed them to share on a more intimate level, she said.
 Wilson also receives support from her church family and her Howard family.

 “It is important to have a network of support, and I could not have gone through it better at any place,” Wilson said.
 “I want for us to have the best possible experience no matter what happens.”